dmx-systems/dmx-documentation/docs/user.rst

 Click somewhere into the map to hide the in-map details.

 Now what is important is that there are different association types.
-If you just draw a line between two things to create an association you will see a grey line.
+If you just draw a line between two things to create an association you will see a gray line.
 Its association type is just "association".
 You can use these associations to visualize your associations but they are *not* machine-readable.